9th8/up-to-date-real-world-haskell/19-error-handling.md

 Some problems---especially those involving I/O---call for working with exceptions.
 In Haskell, exceptions may be thrown from any location in the program.
 However, due to the unspecified evaluation order, they can only be caught in the `IO` monad.
-Haskell exception handling doesn\'t involve special syntax as it does in Python or Java.
+Haskell exception handling doesn't involve special syntax as it does in Python or Java.
 Rather, the mechanisms to catch and handle exceptions are---surprise---functions.